 After the first year or two in the Ph.D.
 Program, students and their advisors may come to the decision that a Ph.D. degree isn't practical or desirable for the student or that the student's and advisor's goals are not compatible.
-At this juncture, students have several options including: i) continuing in the Ph.D. program under the direction of a different Major Professor, ii) withdrawing from the Ph.D. program and leaving UC Riverside, and iii) withdrawing from the Ph.D. program and entering one of the Environmental Sciences Master's Program tracks (Plan I or II) under the direction of their current Major Professor.
+At this juncture, students have several options including: i) continuing in the Ph.D. program under the direction of a different Major Professor, ii) withdrawing from the Ph.D. program and leaving UC Riverside, and iii) withdrawing from the Ph.D. program and leaving UC Riverside, and iii) withdrawing from the Ph.D. program and leaving UC Riverside, and iii) withdrawing from the Ph.D. program and leaving UC Riverside, and iii) withdrawing from the Ph.D. program and entering one of the Environmental Sciences Master's Program tracks (Plan I or II) under the direction of their current Major Professor.
 This last option is open to students who entered the Environmental Graduate Program with Bachelor's and Master's degrees.
 For students with a prior Master's degree, the Major Professor would prepare a justification letter explaining how the Environmental Sciences M.S. degree will be different from the student's previous Master's degree.